digitalcraftsman/hugo-cactus-theme/README.md

 Use the about page to introduce yourself to your visitors.
 You can customize the content as you like in the [`config.toml`](//github.com/digitalcraftsman/hugo-cactus-theme/blob/dev/exampleSite/config.toml).
 Furthermore, you should replace the [avatar placeholder](//github.com/digitalcraftsman/hugo-cactus-theme/blob/master/static/images/avatar.png) with a great image of yourself.

-## Hide pages

-Pages can be hidden and don't appear in the post list on the homepage if you add the variable `hidden = true` to the frontmatter.
-This allows you to link from elsewhere, i.e. just the menu.

 ## Disqus

 This theme features a comment system powered by Disqus too.
 Just add your Disqus-shortname to the [`config.toml`](//github.com/digitalcraftsman/hugo-cactus-theme/blob/dev/exampleSite/config.toml) and let readers respond to your blog posts.